Sarosim/CUBE-Rota/README.md

 ### Media

 As mention earlier, the background image is obtained from Pixabay.
+Likewise, the 'fake' logos for the *happy customers* section, is by [ptra]("https://pixabay.com/users/ptra-359668/").

-The audio and the video is my own recording, directed by and featuring Sofia Sarosi - my daughter.
+The audio and the video is my own recording, the video is directed by and featuring Sofia Sarosi - my daughter.

 ### Acknowledgement